limpyd/redis-limpyd-jobs/README.md

 The `get_keys` class method returns all the existing queue with a given name, sorted by priority (reverse order: the highest priorities come first).
 The returned value is a list of redis keys for each `waiting` lists of matching queues.
 It's used internally by the workers as argument to the `blpop` redis command.

+##### `count_waiting_jobs`

+The `count_waiting_jobs` class method returns the number of jobs still waiting for a given queue name, combining all priorities.

+Arguments:

+- name
+    The name of the queues to take into accounts

 ### Error